 “Nothing good ever came out of me being an alcoholic.
-I had no appetite and could take waragi- local brew – all day long, and even forget to take my ARVs or take an overdose for the few times I remembered to take,” one gentleman said at an August 2016 meeting.
+I had no appetite and could take waragi- local brew – all day long, and even forget to take my ARVs or take an overdose for the few times I remembered to take,” one gentleman said at a meeting.

 “I am now about 4 months sober, and I wash people’s clothes for a living.
 On a good day, I may earn about 15,000/- shillings, which I can use to meet my basic needs, which was not the case when I was taking alcohol too much.”